Trinidad, Beni: Tourism

 The city is surrounded by rivers, lakes and lagoons.
 There are many river tours and restaurants and resorts around the city’s main lagoons.
 Trinidad is also one of the first five Jesuit mission towns established and these are now part of the Misiones tour includes visits to San Javier, Loreto, San Pedro and San Ignacio de Moxos as well.
 Trinidad and San Ignacio de Moxos both take part in the International Baroque Music Festival every two years in Bolivia.

-Trinidad has two singular museums.
+Trinidad has two museums.
 The Museo Itícola (Fish Fauna Museum) is the third largest of its kind in South America and houses over 400 specimens of fish species found in the region’s lakes and lagoons.
-It is located on the UAB University campus.
-Visitors can see tiny fish, piranhas, and a preserved pink river dolphin (full sized floating in formaldehyde).
+It is located on the Universidad Autónoma del Beni (UAB) campus.
+Visitors can see tiny fish, piranhas, and a preserved pink river dolphin (floating in formaldehyde).
 The Kenneth Lee Ethno-Archeological Museum has exhibits of pottery, utensils and tools, textiles and other implements used by the Moxos culture.

-Of interest to ornithologists, the highly endangered blue-throated macaw (Ara glaucogularis) in the surrounding countryside.
-Expeditions to see these can be locally arranged.
+Of interest to ornithologists, the blue-throated macaw (Ara glaucogularis) can be seen in the surrounding countryside.